Virginia Home and Industrial School for Girls

-The Virginia Home and Industrial School for Girls, a reformatory, opened in 1910 as a private charity to confine and train “incorrigible” White girls under the age of eighteen.
+The Virginia Home and Industrial School for Girls, a reformatory, opened in 1910 in Bon Air, Chesterfield County as a private charity to confine and train “incorrigible” White girls under the age of eighteen.
 Black girls were sent to the Virginia Industrial Home School for Colored Girls.

-Despite its name, the reformatory functioned largely as a juvenile prison, as girls were sentenced there by the Commonwealth’s circuit, police, and juvenile courts for charges ranging from incorrigibility, truancy, and vagrancy to assault, theft and “immorality” crimes such as solicitation and prostitution.
-Girls officially served under the authority of the reformatory until they were paroled for good behavior, transferred into other state institutions, or until they reached the age of twenty-one, whichever came first.
+Despite its name, the reformatory functioned largely as a juvenile prison, as girls were sentenced there by the Commonwealth's circuit, police, and juvenile courts for charges ranging from incorrigibility, truancy, and vagrancy to assault, theft and “immorality” crimes such as solicitation and prostitution.
+Girls officially served under the authority of the reformatory until they were paroled for good behavior, transferred into other state institutions, or until they reached the age of 21, whichever came first.
 Attempted escapes were frequent.